spack/github-actions-buildcache/README.md

    NOTE: Make sure to add `if: always()`, so that binaries for successfully installed packages are available also when a dependent fails to build.

-## Working with *private* repos and buildcaches
+### Caching your own binaries in *private* repos and buildcaches

-When your repo or Github package where the buildcache is stored is private, you need to specify the OCI credentials already *before* `spack concretize`.
+When your local buildcache is stored in a private GitHub package, you need to specify the OCI credentials already *before* `spack concretize`.
 This is because Spack needs to fetch the buildcache index.
 Also, remember to remove the `--push` flag from `spack mirror set`, since fetching needs